Horses near the Park

 Looking east down the 1800 block of Carlton Street in 2020.

-This charming 1800 block of Carlton Street shows a few horse-y features.
+The charming 1800 block of Carlton Street seen in the photo above shows a few horse-y features.
 Residents on the street claim that the cast iron horse heads are 19th century hitching posts.
 The heads may be original, but the placement of so many posts on a residential street, and not a commercial building, seems odd.
 I presume they were grouped there as protective bollards.

 The Belgian blocks are for traction, and the four-foot length of bluestone on the sides of the cartway allows a smooth ride for the wheels.
 From the center of one bluestone to the center of the other is 5 feet 2 inches, the same distance as the streetcar rails.
 I suspect the streetcar rail width, or gauge, was arbitrarily copied from the cartway width.
 For more about the status of paving in Philadelphia in 1880, see outside link here.